guillaumebonnot/republicofminer-client-go/README.md

 The wallet loads or create a private key in the database.

 ## vault
-The vault is a SQLite database where you can store data encyrpted by the password associated a key.
+The vault is a SQLite database where you can store data encrypted by the password associated with a key.